ids/cluster-builder/docs/advanced_swarm.md

 The private VLANs are implemented in the VMware ESX environment.

 Access to the management services is secured and load balanced by the dedciated __cluster-gateway__, which provides firewall and load balancing services.
-In this example __pfSense CE__ is used as the __cluster-gateway__, and it is installed as a virtual machine.
+In this example [pfSense Community Edition](https://www.pfsense.org/) is used as the __cluster-gateway__, and it is installed as a virtual machine.

 Control and Data plane traffic in the Docker Swarm has been separated each assigned a dedicated interface (subnet), with all inbound traffic directed to the data plane interfaces.